Writing and Journalism

 Magazine cover for Magnify with Sazan Hendrix, a dark haired woman in a red silk blouse smiles and poses.

-InterviewS (Print & Digital)
+Interviews (Print & Digital)

 Ali Gillum, founder of Tavola Events, (Woman Alive, November 2025).
 Read article.